iohub/coLLaMA/vscode/README.md

 All code in this repository is open source (Apache 2).

-Quickstart: `pnpm install && cd vscode && pnpm run dev` to run a local build of the Cody VS Code extension.
+Quickstart: `pnpm install --save && cd vscode && vsce package --no-dependencies` to run a local build of the Cody VS Code extension.